 Drive your waste count closer to zero with repurposed packaging to inspire imaginationRead more

 Packaging – it’s a problem.
-In no industry does this ring truer than beauty, where the prettiest packages tempt us to consume even more.
+And in no industry does this ring truer than beauty, where the prettiest packages tempt us to consume even more.
 Here, we get creative with the most interior-friendly beauty empties, to inspire a crack-down on single-use packaging – and simultaneously, elevate your décor.

 When your beloved Baies candle has burned its last note, it needn’t spell the end.
 Diptyque’s iconic glass jars are more than just for show – fill yours with hair accessories and beauty tools to pay homage to your favourite fragrance house, whilst bringing order to your dressing table.

 Tip: Scoop out all of the wax you can, then fill the glass with hot (not boiling) water to melt away the excess.

 Hair care tubs as planters…